-Technology is no integral to everyday life, therefore brands must follow this evolution in order to stay current in order to maintain a positive and exciting shopping experience.
+Technology is now integral to everyday life, therefore brands must follow this evolution in order to stay current in order to maintain a positive and exciting shopping experience.
 Here are some of the prominent technological trends of 2015, take a look and start thinking about your technology for your retail design.

 Emotion Scanning on customers faces analyses their mood at the time of purchase, helping to create custom campaigns and promotions to individual shoppers as well as evaluating the retail experience they provide.